ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 1. Git clone with all submodules
 2. Generate Visual Studio solution files with CMake
 3. Open build/April-Tag-VR-FullBody-Tracker.sln in VS
 4. Build it, both in Debug and Release configurations.
 This will build and configure all dependencies.
-Note that you cannot run/debug ATT from here, so dont be alarmed if you get a file not found or access denied error when it attempts to do so.
+Note that you cannot run/debug ATT from here, so don't be alarmed if you get a file not found or access denied error when it attempts to do so.
 5. When done, close the solution, and open build/ApriltagTrackers/ApriltagTrackers.sln in VS
 6. The project is now configured!
 You should be able to change code, build, run and debug ATT from this solution.